jscad/scad-api/README.md

 ## Background

-This is a package that provides an opinionated api on top of [CSG.js](https://github.com/jscad/csg.js) more functional oriented, and that tried to mimic (up to a point) the api of openSCAD.
+This is a package that provides an opinionated api on top of [CSG.js](https://github.com/jscad/csg.js) more functional oriented, and that tried to mimic (up to a point) the api of OpenSCAD.
-It used to be part of [openJSCAD.ORG](https://github.com/Spiritdude/OpenJSCAD.org) but is now an 'independent' module, to make usage and development easier.
+It used to be part of [OpenJSCAD.ORG](https://github.com/Spiritdude/OpenJSCAD.org) but is now an 'independent' module, to make usage and development easier.

 It gives you ONE variant of syntaxic sugar/ flavor to do solid modeling.